karthik0010/Assuredoc/API Testing.md

 ![api24](/images/api24.png)

-Authentication
+Authorization

-Authentication ensures that the API request is made by an authorized user.
+Authorization ensures that the API request is made by an authorized user.
 Common methods include:
 Bearer Token: Sent in the authorization header.
 Basic Auth: Encoded credentials in the authorization header.

-How to Set Up Authentication?
+How to Set Up Authorization?

-1. Access the authentication settings.
+1. Access the authorization settings.
-2. Choose the authentication type (API Key, Bearer Token, Basic Auth).
+2. Choose the authorization type (none, Bearer Token, Basic Auth).
 3. Enter the required credentials or tokens.

  ![api25](/images/api25.png)